danyi1212/django-windowsauth/README.rst

     MEDIA_URL = '/media/'
     MEDIA_ROOT = BASE_DIR / "media"

 5. Generate **web.config** files with `py manage.py createwebconfig -s -m`
 6. Create new IIS Website from the project files

+If you don't need Windows Authentication on your site, skip adding the middleware and authentication backend.

 For more details visit the docs for installation: https://django-windowsauth.readthedocs.io/en/latest/installation/installation.html